bastich/CTF/README.md

 > Bastich _aka_ Lobo Bastich - 2019

 <hr>
 A place for CTF information, mostly related to challenges, tools and tricks to hopefully make solving these fraggin things a little easier.
 The idea will be to have two to three sections respectivley (example: low hanging fruit, challenging and wtf_even), per topic and/or tool.
+This could change at anytime...

 <hr>